Lokad/ContentAddr.Azure/README.md

 ## Data Layout

-This creates two containers in the Azure Blob Storage account:
+This creates three containers in the Azure Blob Storage account:

  - `persist` will contain the persistent blobs, named `<realm>/<hash>` (for instance, a blob `AC03061D6376491889AE7B1D6661AC94` in realm `85055` would be named